 While I cannot tell you how to eat, I can tell you that avoiding sugar and high carb, refined foods, will have a big impact in how you feel overall.

 This powerful spice has been used for thousands of years in traditional Indian cooking and has remarkable health benefits.
 A powerful antioxidant, turmeric has been widely researched for improving brain function and protecting against cognitive decline.
 A recipe for one of the most powerful clarity smoothies is my super green smoothie loaded with antioxidants.
 For the recipe, click here.
 A side note about turmeric.
 It tends to be poorly absorbed into the blood stream and one agent that helps with this is pepper.
 Eating a few peppercorns or adding a dash in anything that contains turmeric, will ensure proper absorbing.

-When it comes to inflammation, this one of the most robust anti-inflammatory foods we can eat.
-Loaded with Omega 3 fatty acids, salmon and other fatty fish has shown to not only reduce inflammation but also prevent cognitive decline.
-Particularly when paired with vitamin D, omega 3s have shown to improve cognitive function.
+When it comes to inflammation, this is one of the most robust anti-inflammatory foods we can eat.
+Loaded with Omega 3 fatty acids, salmon and other fatty fish have been shown to not only reduce inflammation but also prevent cognitive decline.
+Particularly when paired with vitamin D, omega 3s have been shown to improve cognitive function.

 Leafy green vegetables

 Leafy greens are high in phytochemicals and loaded with vitamins and antioxidants.
 Greens have been shown to improve mental clarity, reduce depression symptoms and reduce the risk of Alzheimer’s Disease.
 This particular study linked vitamin K, which is one of the most prevalent vitamins in greens, to a slower cognitive decline over time.

 One of the best things you can eat for mental alertness.
 Compared to other nuts, walnuts contains the highest level of antioxidants.
 A 2015 cross-sectional study found positive associations between consuming walnuts and improved cognition, despite age, gender or ethnicity.